jackyliang/Drexel-Shaft-Protection/README.md

 		    }
 		}

 	This serves as the file in which this script will read your Drexel username, password, and the classes you want to register classes for.
+The value `33587` is a sample CRN and can be safely removed.

 2. Execute using `./add.py`